-Schools that forfeit must inform the DAV, the opposing team and the host school.
-They can do so by sending an email notifying of the forfeit to the DAV, opposing school coordinator and host school coordinator.
-This email must be sent to all parties by 5:00 pm the day before the debate to be eligible for a 'forfeit with notice'.
-If the email is sent to all parties by 3:00 pm on the day of the debate they will be eligible for a 'same-day forfeit' instead of a 'no-notice forfeit'.
+Schools who forfeit must inform the DAV, the opposing team and the host school.
+All schools will receive a 'Forfeit Notification' form; they must send that form to all three parties.
+The fax must be sent to all parties by 5:00 pm the day before the debate to be eligible for a 'forfeit with notice'.
+If the fax is sent to all parties by 3:00 pm on the day of the debate they will be eligible for a 'same-day forfeit' instead of a 'no-notice forfeit'.